-Our Ballarat Campus is located in the centre of the city.
+Our Ballarat Campus is located in the centre of Ballarat.
 Situated amid historical gardens, beautiful old buildings, and a block from Lake Wendouree, it has a lot to offer.
 Explore the grounds, enjoy a home-cooked meal at the canteen, and soak up the community vibe.

-- Central location
+- · Central location

-- · Free parking
+- Free parking

 - State-of-the-art physiotherapy building with labs and simulation rooms